End-to-End Build Lifecycle¶

 - Mozaiks CLI

-- the Studio host, its visible workspace console, and the workflow-owned build sequence
+- the internal Studio host, its visible Studio surface, and the workflow-owned build sequence

 factory_app- the active app workspace